 - 3.1.
-By 2024, all vendors supplying PCC with fresh, frozen, and ready-to-eat chicken products must meet the requirements outlined below as part of PCC's participation in the BCC: - 3.1.1.
-Prohibit use of broiler cages. - 3.1.2.
-Maintain a maximum stocking density of six pounds per square foot. - 3.1.3.
-Provide birds with an enriched environment including litter, lighting and enrichment that meets GAP's new standards. - 3.1.4.
-Utilize a multi-step-controlled atmosphere slaughter processing system that induces an irreversible stun and eliminates pre-stun handling of birds, unless meeting the definition of a small holder farm. - 3.2.
-By 2026, vendors must also meet the requirement to raise slower-growing breeds of broiler chickens accepted for use by RSPCA or Global Animal Partnership (GAP). - 3.3.
-Suppliers must demonstrate compliance with the above standards via third party auditing and annual progress reporting.
+PCC must offer at least one broiler chicken option in the fresh meat department that is compliant with all criteria outlined under the Better Chicken Commitment (BCC), unless there are no viable options that meet PCC's requirements for poultry as outlined above in Sections 1 and 2. - 3.2.
+Broiler chicken suppliers are encouraged to use the Better Chicken Commitment criteria as outlined below as guidance for improving the welfare of birds. - 3.3.
+BCC-Compliant chickens must meet the following criteria: - 3.3.1.
+Prohibit use of broiler cages. - 3.3.2.
+Maintain a maximum stocking density of six pounds per square foot. - 3.3.3.
+Provide birds with an enriched environment including litter, lighting and enrichment that meets GAP's new standards. - 3.3.4.
+Utilize a multi-step-controlled atmosphere slaughter processing system that induces an irreversible stun and eliminates pre-stun handling of birds, unless meeting the definition of a small holder farm. - 3.3.5.
+Raise slower growing breeds of broiler chicken accepted for use by RSPCA or Global Animal Partnership (GAP). - 3.3.6.
+Demonstrate compliance with the above criteria via third party auditing.